prashsamosa/foodie/README.md

 ```

 ### 3. Firebase Configuration File
-Create `firebase.config.js` in your project root:
+Create `firebase.config.js` in your project root

+or use .env approach

 ```javascript
 import { initializeApp } from 'firebase/app';